rsaarelm/idm/README.md

 map-like value can be written as a colon block, and the parser will detect the additional block nesting and pop out the inner value.

+Parsing items of a map or a vertical struct is equivalent to parsing a sequence of tuples of the key and value types of a map or of strings for the struct fields and corresponding field value types for a struct.

 Unlike most other IDM types, maps only have a vertical form.
 This is important, since it makes it possible to parse an absence of a map in the special form where the map is parsed at the head of a pair.

-Structs have a horizontal form.
+Structs do have a horizontal form.
 In this form, the struct value consists of only the values of struct fields, the field names are not included.
 The values are listed in the exact order they show up in struct declaration.
 This form is usually used when writing tabular data.
+The user needs to be cautious with this form since it does not include field names, so any change in the number or order of the fields in a struct type will make inline values written against a previous version of the type invalid.

 IDM has very limited capabilities for representing missing values, so the convention for `Option` values is to omit the entire item (both key and value) from a map or a struct if the value is `None`.
 Structs written in horizontal form cannot have missing values.
-Completely empty structs or maps are possible in the special pair head singleton position but not elsewhere.
+Completely empty structs or maps can be matched in the special pair head singleton position but not elsewhere.

 ## Complex structure example